pardeepsingh0805/Learning-Projects/snake1.0/ReadMe.md

 2. food.py have all the information related to snake food
 3. score.py have all the information related to score and update score when snake touches food or hit a wall
 4. main.py have all the information to initialize the game, all the classes mentioned above has been accessed to get game running

+Please feel free to download the folder and play the game